DAOhaus/paper/README.md

 ![Bad Actor Diagram](/diagrams/overview/bad-actor.png)

 The above cases are simple examples of mechanisms put in place to protect the underlying projects with their accompanying assets.
 We plan to incorporate pre-existing governance smart contracts for the voting portion of our system in order to not re-invent the wheel.
-Also good to not that although a full technical work through of how to integrate with a democratic system such as GovernX/Democracy Earth/Aragon has not yet been fully scoped, the protections outlined in the following pages will still be enacted regardless of the platform chosen.
+Also good to note that although a full technical work through of how to integrate with a democratic system such as GovernX/Democracy Earth/Aragon has not yet been fully scoped, the protections outlined in the following pages will still be enacted regardless of the platform chosen.

 Given that the first few projects using the above system are successful, we hope to facilitate the creation of a network token that allows added infrastructure and tools to be created in order for non-technical people to use the system.
 An example of what this will look like graphically is below.